simkimsia/textX/docs/index.md

 ## Python versions

-textX works with Python 2.7, 3.4+.
+textX works with Python 2.7, 3.4, 3.5, 3.6, and 3.7.
 Other versions might work but are not tested.

 ## Getting started